WeblateOrg/weblate/docs/contributing/start.rst

 Familiarize yourself with the Weblate codebase, by having a go at the bugs labelled `good first issue <https://github.com/WeblateOrg/weblate/labels/good%20first%20issue>`_.

+You are welcome to start working on these issues without asking.
+Just announce that in the issue, so that it's clear that somebody is working on that issue.

 Running Weblate locally
 -----------------------